social-collab/social-collab/README.md

 This site is fully functional and dependent on the use of a database.
 To work on this website (and test), you'll need to setup a php environment or use a host/vps.
 Change the config.php file in the root to include your database credentials. **DO NOT** make these credentials public.
 Mask (******) them before pushing to github.

+You should be able to deploy your own forked copy to netlify and use the [FaunaDB add-on](https://www.netlify.com/tags/database/#:~:text=All%20posts%20%2F%20database&text=The%20FaunaDB%20add%2Don%20for%20Netlify%20lets%20you%20seamlessly%20plug,build%20stateful%20apps%20on%20Netlify.).
+I've never used it, so let me know how this works.

 ## Password Encryption

 The current encryption method is `sha256()`.
 If you have a better method, feel free to make the changes on your own forked copy and request a merge.
 I believe `crypto()` with a `salt()` is a better method, consider fixing this.